 However, if you use the last-month rule to make a full contribution, you must remain eligible until Dec.
 31 of the following year (that time frame is called a testing period).
 If you lose HSA-eligibility during the testing period (for reasons other than death or becoming disabled) you’ll have to include the contribution amount that was only possible through the last-month rule as taxable income.
 You’ll also have to pay an additional 10% penalty on that contribution amount.

-Here’s an example: if you became HSA-eligible on December 1, 2018 and had family coverage, you could use the last-month rule to contribute a full $6,900 to your HSA.
+Here’s an example: if you became HSA-eligible on December 1, 2018 and had family coverage, you could use the last-month rule to contribute a full $6,900 to your HSA (plus an extra $1,000 if you’re 55 or older).
 However, if you lost eligibility before the end of 2019, you’ll need to calculate the amount of income that only was possible through the last-month rule (see the next paragraph).

 Here’s how to do this: Divide your contribution limit ($6,900) by 12 to find the monthly contribution limit ($575).
-Multiply that number by the number of months in the year you were HSA-eligible (in the example above, there was only 1 (December’s) month of eligibility, so $575 x 1 = $575).
+You’d add your catch-up contribution to your contribution limit if you made one.
+Then, multiply that number by the number of months in the year you were HSA-eligible (in the example above, there was only 1 (December’s) month of eligibility, so $575 x 1 = $575).

 Now, subtract that number from the contribution limit ($6,900 – $575 = $6,325).
 You’ll need to include that $6,325 as taxable income in 2019 and pay a 10% additional tax on it.

 If you’re confident you’ll be HSA-eligible for the next year, the last-month rule is a great way to squeeze more dollars into your account, where you can use them to pay for current medical expenses or invest them for long-term growth.

 Don’t have an HSA?
 Sign up for one here.